Advice Complexity of Online Non-Crossing Matching

 \section{Conclusion}

-In this paper we studied advice complexity of online MNM and BNM.
-We showed that advice complexity of solving BNM on a circle (or, more generally, on inputs in a convex position) is tightly bounded by the logarithm of the $n^\text{th}$ Catalan number from above and below.
+In this paper, we studied the advice complexity of online MNM and BNM.
+We showed that the advice complexity of solving BNM on a circle (or, more generally, on inputs in a convex position) is tightly bounded by the logarithm of the $n^\text{th}$ Catalan number from above and below.
 This result corrects the previous claim of Bose et al.~\cite{bose2020non} that the advice complexity is $\log (n!)$.
-At the heart of the result is a connection between non-crossing constraint in online inputs and $231$-avoiding property of permutations of $n$ elements.
-Advice complexity of BNM on a plane is left as an open problem:
+At the heart of the result is a connection between non-crossing constraints in online inputs and the $231$-avoiding property of permutations of $n$ elements.
+The advice complexity of BNM on a plane is left as an open problem:

 \begin{openproblem} What is the advice complexity of BNM on a plane? \end{openproblem}